ilhamwahabi/wasm-intro/slides.md

 layout: statement
 ---

-# Compile from Other 🤯
+# Compile from Other Lang. 🤯
 Enable non-Javascript developer to create web

 ---